 Matt Fox is driven to find solutions where others see barriers.
 Matt currently serves as Chief Executive Officer for Pairnomix, a genetic research company focused on rare neurological disease; as a Board Member for Proximagen, a clinical stage biotech company; and as Treasurer of the Edina School Board.
 His previous experience includes leading corporate strategy on the executive team at Upsher-Smith Laboratories, and a decade as a professional healthcare investor, last working as a Portfolio Manager at Bank am Bellevue in Zurich, Switzerland.

-Stephanie Glaros is an author, speaker, and educator and is the founder and executive director of the storytelling nonprofit Humans of Minneapolis.
+Stephanie Glaros is Founder and Executive Director of the storytelling nonprofit Humans of Minneapolis.
 She has created community engagement projects for the City of Minneapolis, Metro Meals on Wheels, Friends of the Hennepin County Library, and the Minneapolis Parks Foundation.
 Her work has been featured in the Star-Tribune, Minnesota Monthly, City Pages, and on MPR, KARE11, FOX9 and WCCO.
-Glaros also leads interactive talks and workshops that focus on empathy and connection.
+Glaros also leads talks and workshops that focus on empathy and connection.